metagenomics/denbi-nanopore-training/docs/basecalling/inspect_h5.rst

     (193) 425, 421, 421, 437, 433, 422, 430, 412, 426, 416, 427, 426, 417, 420, 427, 417, 426, 427, 422, 435, 429, 425, 428, 428, 395, 432, 424,

+Now that you have an idea of how the raw data out of the machine looks like, we can start the basecalling.

 References
 ^^^^^^^^^^